rwb/c621/README.md

 * calculate the difference between the expected values and verify that the difference is equal to the regression coefficient.
 * create a boxplot showing the distribution of *y* for each level of *x*.

 2. Consider this N = 18 dataset with independent variable, *x*, and dependent variable *y*.
 There is also an random error-contaminated version of *x* called *xs*.
-Estimate linear regression models with each version of *x*.
-Interpret your results:
+Estimate linear regression models, one with *x* and the other with *xs*.
+Compare and interpret the results from each estimation.

 ```Rout
 > d